ln1267/ln1267.github.io/_posts/2018-03-30-Install-python.md

 ---
 layout: post
-title:  Anaconda and Jupyter notebook
+title:  Anaconda and Jupyter Notebook
 date: 2018-3-30
-excerpt: This is a guild for installing Ananconda and Jupyter notebook
+excerpt: This is a guide for installing Ananconda and Jupyter Notebook
 tags: Python Programming Jupyter
 ---

-## Install and Config Anaconda
+## Install and Configure Anaconda

 ### Install Anaconda
--   Anaconda can be downloaded in [Anaconda's website](https://www.continuum.io/downloads#_unix), it has both [Linux](http://repo.continuum.io/archive/Anaconda3-4.0.0-Linux-x86_64.sh) and [Windows version](http://repo.continuum.io/archive/Anaconda3-4.0.0-Windows-x86_64.exe)
+-   Anaconda can be downloaded from [Anaconda's website](https://www.continuum.io/downloads#_unix).
+It has both [Linux](http://repo.continuum.io/archive/Anaconda3-4.0.0-Linux-x86_64.sh) and [Windows versions](http://repo.continuum.io/archive/Anaconda3-4.0.0-Windows-x86_64.exe)
 -   install Anaconda
     ```
     bash *.sh
     ```
--   set the default python3
-    After install, restart the connection the default ***".bashrc"*** will be changed for Anaconda
+-   After installation, set the default python3 version by adding the following code to ***".bashrc"***.
+Then restart the connection.
+The default ***".bashrc"*** will be changed for Anaconda
     ```
     # added by Anaconda3 4.0.0 installer
     export PATH="/home/ubuntu/anaconda3/bin:$PATH"